About

 - Eligibility: Any course with a focus on human psychology.
 The course must include human and psychology in the course title and/or description.
 Prerequisite courses can be taken at any recognized university as part of your undergraduate degree or as continuing education.

-- Note: Although these represent the minimal requirements for admission, given the importance of human anatomy and human physiology, if able, we recommend that you complete a full course in each of anatomy and physiology.
+Although these represent the minimal requirements for admission, given the importance of human anatomy and human physiology, we recommend that, if able, you complete a full course in each of anatomy and physiology.
 If you completed these courses more than 5 years ago, we recommend that you take a refresher course to ensure success in the PT program.

 You must complete a Prerequisites Form located in the Personal Submissions section of the ORPAS application.
 You must submit each course (with course code, name and link to course description), under the appropriate prerequisite course section in the ORPAS application.